 Culland Hall Farm comprised of improved permanent pasture has embraced the principle of regenerative farming for many years.
 More recently we have started to trail herbal leys.
 The Lleyn seem to complement this system well.

-Since 2003, Culland Hall Farm has been running a closed MV accredited flock of purebred Lleyn breeding ewes, with a strong focus on maximizing the commercial potential of this breed.
-Since the beginning, we have used a disciplined performance recording process to help us identify hereditary characteristics and to guide our breeding programme.
-To this end, in 2014 we also became a founding member of the Performance Recorded Lleyn Group. (see below).
+We have been running a performance-recorded closed grass-fed Lleyn MV accredited flock since 2003.
+Since the beginning, we have used a disciplined performance recording process to identify and utilise hereditary characteristics to guide our breeding programme.
+To this end, in 2014 we became a founding member of the Performance Recorded Lleyn Group.
+(PRLG see below).

-Our aim is to try and produce through improved animal and grass genetics, an increasingly profitable sheep, whether as a pure bred Lleyn or as a top quality crossing animal.
-Our performance recording policy not only enables us to target selected shearling replacements, but also to carry out an objective ewe culling regime.
-Utilising top quality ram genetics is clearly important but we also recognize that this must be done in conjunction with an equally focused approach on female genetics.
-We believe that this policy is enabling us to significantly improve ewe efficiency and hence profitability.
+From the more traditional farming aspect, our aim is to produce an increasingly profitable sheep through improved animal and grass genetics, whether as a pure bred Lleyn or as a top-quality crossing animal.
+Our performance recording policy not only enables us to target selected replacements but also to carry out an objective ewe culling regime.
+Utilising top-quality ram genetics is clearly essential, but we also recognize that this must be done in conjunction with an equally focused approach to female genetics.
+We believe that this policy is enabling us to significantly improve ewe efficiency and hence profitability per unit of output.

 Each year we sell primarily off the farm, performance recorded grass-fed Lleyn shearlings ewes and tups.
 We look forward to meeting with you and offering sheep that meet your requirements.